BartJolling/injectsome/README.md

 ### injectsome.links.script (url, mimetype)
 Injects a link to a javascript file in the HEAD of a document.
 - {string} url - location of the javascript file to inject.
+- {string} mimetype - sets the 'type' attribute of the script tag.

 ### injectsome.links.stylesheet (url, mimetype)
 Injects a link to a stylesheet in the HEAD of a document.
 - {string} url - location of the stylesheet file to inject.
+- {string} mimetype - sets the 'type' attribute of the script tag.